FlutterFlow/flutterflow-documentation/docs/ff-concepts/state-management/widget-state.md

 ![using-widget-state.png](imgs%2Fusing-widget-state.png)

-:::note[Scope]
+:::tip[Scope]
-Widget states are only available for access on the page or component where they were created.
+**Widget states** are mostly available for access on the page or component where they were created.
+However, when you add a component to a page, the widget states exposed in the component will also be available in its parent page.

+For instance, consider a component with two `TextFields` – one for the username and another for the password.
+This component could be utilized in both sign-in and sign-up pages.
+In such cases, you need to be able to retrieve the values from each TextField as if they were added directly to the page.

+You can access the widget state of a component's widgets on your page, just as you would for other widgets.
+Simply navigate to the **Set Variable menu > Widget State > [component_name] > [your_widget]**.

+<div class="video-container"><iframe src="https://www.loom.
+com/embed/4dca7e59da1643629dcbb7cd2065580d?sid=3f2cd864-7d72-41ee-adc2-bb96e3ddc1b5" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></div>
 :::

 FlutterFlow allows you to update the state of these widgets through actions exposed by the platform.
 For example, if you want to clear a TextField when the Send button is clicked on a form-like page, then in the Actions Flow, you can find relevant actions such as **Clear TextField**.
 This enables dynamic interaction and state management directly within the visual development environment.